-I didn't particularly take to the first books in Morrison's run on Batman, but he found his stride on the way, particularly with Batman and Robin.
-I know that these books found their way on to many end-of-year lists, but it did deserve it for finding something interesting and new to do with an old character, and Morrison had a lot of fun over the course of the year investigating Bruce Wayne in The Return Of Bruce Wayne and what Batman means in Batman and Robin, as well as the first issues of Batman Incorporated.
+I didn’t particularly take to the first books in Morrison’s run on Batman, but he found his stride on the way, particularly with Batman and Robin.
+I know that these books found their way on to many end-of-year lists, but it did deserve it for finding something interesting and new to do with an old character, and Morrison had a lot of fun over the course of the year investigating the character of Bruce Wayne in The Return Of Bruce Wayne and what Batman means in Batman and Robin, as well as the first issues of Batman Incorporated.
 An impressive achievement for such a big franchise character.

 The Nightly News

 This is a bit of a cheat because this book has been out for some years but I only finally bought and read the trade this year, but I had to include it because it was so good.
-Telling an interesting story in an interesting way (I hadn't seen that combination of design and information dispensing, with footnotes and text, done in that way anywhere else before), it was unlike anything I've seen and I can see why people were talking about it and why it got him writing for Marvel so quickly in his career.
+Telling an interesting story in an interesting way (I hadn’t seen that combination of design and information dispensing, with footnotes and text, done in that way anywhere else before), it was unlike anything I’ve seen and I can see why people were talking about it and why it got him writing for Marvel so quickly in his career.
 I had been reading Fantastic Four and Secret Warriors and SHIELD, which is what convinced me to buy the book, and it is even better than those admittedly very fine comics.
-I can't do The Nightly News justice because it requires something with more skill and understanding to explain its many excellent qualities, but I can highly recommend it (along with everyone else who has praised it).
+I can’t do The Nightly News justice because it requires someone with more skill and understanding to explain its many excellent qualities, but I can highly recommend it (along with everyone else who has praised it).

 This year I have felt starved of Scalped because I read it in trade paperback, and this year saw the release of only one (book six, Gnawing) because the seventh collection, Rez Blues, collects so many issues and is coming out soon.
 Despite that, it earns a place on my list for that one trade because it was so good and because it is so consistently good.
 Jason Aaron is writing a brilliant story in Scalped and the five issues of Gnawing were such brutally brilliant comics that the wait for the next collection has been agony.